So there he sat. Our Mr Haydn. Over 200 years ago. Tinkling away on his keyboard, testing some ideas, and then putting a few notes down on paper.

 - Little tidbits on the work that went into The Creation and The Seasons, both composed in this house (including a first edition score of the latter, for example).

-A reader’s letter to the Allgemeine Musikalische Zeitung paper after the premiere of The Seasons describes the reaction to Haydn’s work so (my translation):
+Incidentally, I once read a letter sent to the Allgemeine Musikalische Zeitung paper describing the reader’s reaction to the premiere of The Seasons (my translation):

 The audience switched between silent reverence, wonder, and pure enthusiasm.